It’s probably because you don’t have a proper monitor suitable for photo editing, or it’s not calibrated.

-This is the second BenQ in this article, showing they are one of the best manufacturers of photographic monitors.
-The BenQ PV3200PT.
-This is a 32-inch screen with a contrast ratio of 1000:1 and a resolution of 3840 x 2160 (UHD), same as the LG in place 4.
+This is the second BenQ in this article, which is a perfect indicator that they are one of the best manufacturers of photography-oriented monitors.
+The BenQ PV3200PT is a 32-inch screen with a contrast ratio of 1000:1 and a resolution of 3840 x 2160.

 Brightness level lands on 350 cd/m².
-Being an IPS panel, its viewing angle is pretty big at 178 ˚.
+Being an IPS panel, its maximum viewing angle is a wide 178 ˚.
 The response time of the monitor is 5 ms.

 The monitor supports up to 1.07 billion colors and its refresh rate hits 60 Hz.
 There isn’t much difference so far between this and the LG.

 The monitor supports 100% Rec.
 709 color space as well as 100% of the sRGB color space.
 It also comes with a 14-Bit LUT (look-up table) which enables a much larger color palette compared to other monitors.
 This allows for better color accuracy.